 Postural Distortion (spinal curvatures)

 Spinal curves (lordosis, kyphosis, scoliosis) aka, your posture, can end up distorted when there’s an imbalance of the musculoskeletal system resulting in movement of the body off the coronal, midsagittal, or horizontal planes.
-Basically meaning, you are “out of wack” and using one side or one muscle group more which wears out the soft tissue and joints.
+Basically meaning, you are “out of wack” and using one side and one muscle group more which wears out the soft tissue and joints.
 The body tries to compensate in an effort to maintain structural balance.
 The nervous system eventually gets disconnected from the soft tissue (deep muscles, ligaments, tendons, and lymphatic tissue).
-When this occurs, just like a lawn not fertilized or without sun and water, the cellular tissue will die or fatigue.
-If you are thinking you are doing something wrong, not to worry, this is a subconscious (autonomic nervous system) response to trauma.
+When this occurs, just like a lawn not fertilized without sun and water, the cellular tissue will fatigue.
+This is a subconscious (autonomic nervous system) response to trauma.

 Biomechanical Dysfunction (nerve damage)

 Just like any other part of life, we can develop bad habits in our muscles after a surgery, injury, or nerve damage.
 Our body creates adaptive movement patterns that need to be corrected.
 Some examples of these bad habits are: